-Videos have taken the digital marketing world by storm!
+There is no denying the fact that videos have taken the digital world by storm!

-Being an entrepreneur, your job is to ensure your social media subscribers receive a decent number of engaging content on a regular basis.
-And the most engaging kind of content is video content.
+And as a digital entrepreneur, your job is to ensure your social media subscribers receive a decent number of engaging content on a regular basis.
+And surveys suggest that the most engaging content is video.

-Creating new video content is not usually as simple as text content because video content takes more time and resources to create.
+Creating new video content is not usually as simple as text content.
+Videos typically take more time and resources.

-Just follow the outlined steps to live stream any of your existing videos from your desktop to your Facebook page.
+Just follow the steps below to live stream any of your existing videos from your desktop to your Facebook page.

 How To Stream Live On Facebook Page From Desktop Using Pre-Recorded Videos:

 The first thing you need is the “Stream Key” from your Facebook page.
-This is a unique key that every page has which will enable us to use the streaming software we need.
+This is a unique key that every page has.
+It enables us to use the streaming software we need.

 Here is how you can get it: